Coorbit spaces associated to integrably admissible dilation groups: Examples and applications

 \begin{proof} If $H_2/H_1$ is compact, then there exists a compact set $K \subset H_2$ with $KH_1 = H_2$.
 Then, if $C \subset \mathcal{O}$ is a relatively compact open subset with $H_2 C = \mathcal{O}$ and $((C,C)) \subset H_2$ compact, it is easy to see that $KC \subset \mathcal{O}$ is relatively compact and open as well, with $((KC,KC)) \subset H_1$ compact, and $H_1 K C = H_2 C = \mathcal{O}$.
 This proves (i).

 In order to show (ii), we make use of their decomposition space realization.
 Furthermore, if $(h_i)_{i \in I} \subset H_1$ is well-spread, it is also a well-spread subset of $H_2$.
-In particular, any induced covering of the style $(h_i^{-T} Q)_{i \in I}$ can be understood of induced both by $H_1$ and $H_2$.

-By assumption on $v_1$ and $v_2$, transplanting either $v_1$ or $v_2$ to the induced covering results in equivalent weights on the covering, and therefore the induced decomposition spaces coincide.
+By assumption on $v_1$ and $v_2$, transferring either $v_1$ or $v_2$ to the induced covering results in equivalent weights on the covering, and therefore the induced decomposition spaces coincide.
 Theorem \ref{thm:identification} now yields the desired conclusion. \end{proof}

 \begin{remark} In the setting of the previous lemma, it is easy to see that restricting an admissible weight from $G_2$ to $G_1$ yields an admissible weight on the smaller group.
 It is less clear whether every admissible weight on the smaller group extends (up to equivalence) to the larger one.
 For weights only depending on the $H_i$-variable, some partial answers are available.
 For instance, if $H_2$ is a abelian, or a direct product of $H_1$ and a second (necessarily compact) subgroup, such an extension is easily constructed.
 In this case, since $H_2/H_1$ is assumed compact, there exists a measurable cross-section $\sigma: H_2/H_1 \to H_2$ with relatively compact image and with $\sigma(h) = e$ for all $h \in H_1$.
 Here one checks immediately $v_2(h) = v_1(\sigma(h)^{-1} h)$ yields an extension of $v_1$ to $H_2$ with the desired properties. \end{remark}